andre-ls/harbor-project/README.md

 ![Dashboard Print](dashboard.png)

-For the visualizations, at the first moment, I decided to focus only on showing the most recent data about the Docked Ships, as a way to present kind of a snapshot of the actual status of the Port, which is basically what is presented on the website, but just in a tabular format.
-I wanted to enhance that with more interesting visualizations.
+For the visualizations, at the first moment, I decided to focus only on showing the most recent data about the Docked Ships, as a way to present a snapshot of the actual status of the Port.
+This information is presented on the website, but just in a tabular format, and I wanted to enhance that with more interesting visualizations.

 The visualizations made on the dashboard are made based on a view created on Big Query.
 This view, in turn, is generated from two processed tables originated directly from the source:
 - The First One, that I called 'docked-ships' is a table listing the actual docked ships on the Port, the kind of load they are carring and the amount to load and unload.